casper-ecosystem/donation-demo/docs/02-building-the-frontend-with-cspr-click-and-react.md

 - **Ledger**
 - **MetaMask** (for EVM-compatible flows, when applicable)

-CSPR.click UI components (`@make-software/csprclick-ui`) provide:
+CSPR.click UI components provide:

 - A **common UX** across different Casper apps
 - Consistent **wallet connection flows**
-- An interface for managing:
+- An interface for managing common dApp options or setings (e.g. themes, networks, currencies, etc.).
-    - Accounts
-    - Networks
-    - Future ecosystem-wide features (e.g. settings, identity, permissions)

 You’ll see a **top bar / header** in the template containing:

-- A “Connect Wallet” button
+- A “Sign In” button
 - Selectors for active account / network (depending on configuration)

-You are expected to **customize this header** for your own dApp:
+You may ***customize this header*** to meet your own dApp needs.

-- Add / remove wallet-related controls
-- Add project logo, navigation, or links
-- Adjust which settings the user can change (e.g. network selector on/off)

 The idea is: you get a **ready-made wallet UX**, and you adapt it to your product.